Hội An: Museums

 The city has four museums highlighting the history of the region.
 These museums are managed by the Hoi An Center for Cultural Heritage Management and Preservation.
 Entrance to the museum is permitted with a Hoi An Entrance Ticket.

 The Museum of History and Culture, at 13 Nguyen Hue St, was originally a pagoda, built in the 17th century by Minh Huong villagers to worship the Guanyin, and is adjacent to the Guan Yu temple.
 It contains original relics from the Sa Huynh, Champa, Dai Viet and Dai Nam periods, tracing the history of Hoi An's inhabitants from its earliest settlers through to French colonial times.

 The Hoi An Folklore Museum, at 33 Nguyen Thai Hoc Street, was opened in 2005, and is the largest two-storey wooden building in the old town, at 57m long and 9m wide, with fronts at Nguyen Thai Hoc St and Bach Dang St. On the second floor, there are 490 artifacts, organised into four areas: plastic folk arts, performing folk arts, traditional occupations and artifacts related to the daily life of Hoi An residents.

 The Museum of Trade Ceramics is located at 80 Tran Phu Street, and was established in 1995, in a restored wooden building, originally built around 1858.
 The items originating from Persia, China, Thailand, India and other countries are proof of the importance of Hội An as a major trading port in South East Asia.

 The Museum of Sa Huỳnh Culture, is located at 149 Tran Phu Street.
 Established in 1994, this museum displays a collection of over 200 artifacts from the Sa Huỳnh culture—considered to be the original settlers on the Hội An site—dating to over 2000 years ago.
 This museum is considered to be the most unusual collection of Sa Huỳnh artefacts in Vietnam.

 The Precious Heritage Art Gallery Museum is located at 26 Phan Boi Chau.
-It includes a 500m2 display of photos and artifacts collected by Réhahn during the past 10 years of the French photographer's explorations of Vietnam.
+It includes a 500m2 display of photos and artifacts.

-Food
+The Hội A Museum, is a history museum located at 10B Trần Hưng Đạo.

+Transportation

+The nearest airport to Hội An is Da Nang International Airport which is 28 km, about a 40 minutes drive, and Chu Lai International Airport is 73 km away which is a one and a half hours' drive.
+There are other transportation such as regular car and bus services to and from Hội An.